2020 Amelia Earhart Vision

 Amelia was right.
 "Courage is the price that life exacts for granting peace."

-Some of the last photos taken of Amelia Earhart in New Guinea just before she and her navigator, Fred Noonan went missing.
+some of the last photos taken of Amelia Earhart in New Guinea just before she and her navigator, Fred Noonan, were declared

-Left-to-right, Amelia with one Frank Howard; with F. C. Jacobs and Fred Noonan; and with Noonan just before boarding for
+'missing.'
+Left-to-right, Amelia with one Frank Howard; with gold mine owner, F. C. Jacobs and Noonan; and with Fred Noonan

 By Tod Swindell